-In 2006, Strategic Management was an area of relatively high performance.
-Average and median scores ranged between 7.6 and 9.3.
-Every category had a significant number of agencies scoring a perfect 10; at least one quarter of the organizations in the Crisis Intervention and Prevention and Treatment of Substance Abuse categories had scores of 10, indicating performance excellence.
-Agencies in every category except Crisis Intervention and the Prevention and Treatment of Substance Abuse scored less than 5, indicating room for improvement.
-A few agencies in the Alternative Education, Counselling, Provision of Basic Necessities, Services for People with Disabilities and Services for Seniors categories scored less then 2, but the overall results across all categories of service delivery are encouraging.
-More than three quarters of all agencies scored scored 7 or higher.
+In 2007, Strategic Management was an area of relatively high performance.
+Average and median scores ranged between 8.0 and 9.6.
+Every category had a significant number of agencies scoring a perfect 10, with over half of all agencies scoring at least 9.
+Nevertheless, agencies in every category except Crisis Intervention and the Prevention and Treatment of Substance Abuse scored less than 5, indicating room for improvement.
+Agencies in the Child Care and Services for People with Disabilities scored less then 3, but the overall results across all categories of service delivery are encouraging.